 Our Program Guidelines

-The New-Graduate Registered Nurse (RN) Residency Program is a full-time employment opportunity that requires your two-year commitment with a signed, contractual agreement.
+The New-Graduate Registered Nurse (RN) Residency Program is a full-time employment opportunity.
 The program lasts approximately one year and consists of 13 didactic and interactive workshops spread throughout the year.
 Also integrated into this program are eight weeks (24 shifts) of precepted clinical orientation.
 You will be supported by unit leadership, educators and advanced practice nurses during your time in the program.

 As a member of the program, you will complete one week of general hospital introduction, new employee orientation and training on the electronic medical record system.
 The following week introduces nurse resident to the New-Graduate RN Residency Program.